-Discover ways of studying other than a traditional, full-time degree – whether you’re a school leaver, are returning to education, were unsuccessful in obtaining a full-time university place, or something else.
+Discover ways of studying other than a traditional, full-time degree – whether you’re a school leaver, are returning to education, were unsuccessful in getting a full-time university place, or something else.

 A large number of full-time courses can also be studied part-time and are a good alternative if you can't commit to full-time study.
 They're taken over a longer period where you can learn at your own pace or work alongside studying.